 Plan on regular touch-ups in order to keep cabinets looking fresh.
 If you are fortunate enough to have a kitchen that captures a lot of sunlight, you’ll also be contending with uneven fading where the light strikes.

 Many people go the monochrome route because their space does not get a lot of light, or the space is small.
 Keeping it stark and bright is a way to give an illusion of space and luminosity.
 A large all-white kitchen is too much of a good thing.

-Creating a vast expanse of color-free cabinets, counters and fixtures can easily make the heart of your home look more like a doctor’s exam room or a manufacturing clean room.
+Creating a vast expanse of color-free cabinets, counters and fixtures can easily make the heart of your home look more like an exam room.
 Neither of those give off a warm and welcoming vibe, especially for a space that generally serves as a beacon for gathering during family meals and larger celebrations.

 White Kitchens Are Tough to Keep Clean

 The most obvious issue with a white kitchen is keeping it clean, not just over time but day to day.
 “Depending on how you cook and what you drink, white counters can be a bear to keep clean,” said Tennessee homeowner Valerie Castanon.
 “From red wine, pomegranate, cherries, cranberries, chili powder, the list goes on and on.”
 Even with a top-notch cleaning agent or constant care, chances are your kitchen will never look as sparkling as you had imagined.

 “I like the look of white cabinets and counters, but I just always see dirt or a dinginess when other people say they don't see the same thing,” said Texas homeowner Lisa Wyatt Roe.
 “It might just be my eyes, but white countertops seldom look entirely clean to me, even when I scrub them.
 Sinks, too.”

 And if your meal plans feature frying up bacon or boiling a tomato-based sauce with any regularity, you will find that food flies into places you would never imagine.